 Real Food Dinner Ideas: Week 4

 (S) Tuscan Bean Soup with Artisan Bread

-(M) Faux Risotto with Summer Vegetables and Side Salad
+(M) Faux Risotto with Summer Vegetables

 (T) Poblano Chile Enchiladas